-I am a PhD Candidate in the Department of Mechanical Engineering at Stanford University and a member of the Stanford Sustainable Systems Lab (S3L), where I am advised by Professor Ram Rajagopal.
-I am interested in using tools from controls, optimization, and machine learning to address challenges related to demand-side flexibility, electrification, and DER integration in electric power systems.
+I am a graduating PhD student in the Department of Mechanical Engineering at Stanford University and a member of the Stanford Sustainable Systems Lab (S3L), where I am advised by Professor Ram Rajagopal.
+I am interested in using tools from controls and optimization to address challenges related to demand-side flexibility, electrification, and DER integration in electric power systems.
+My most recent projects focus on developing predictive control strategies for grid-interactive residential water heaters.
 Check out my publications and research projects for more information about my work.

 During graduate school, I have been supported by a Stanford Graduate Fellowship and a National Science Foundation Graduate Research Fellowship.
 I received my M.S. from Stanford University in 2019 and B.S. from Tufts University in 2017, both in Mechanical Engineering.
 I was also previously a research intern at the National Renewable Energy Laboratory (NREL) and at Oak Ridge National Laboratory (ORNL), working on residential building simulation and energy systems modeling.